 ‘It’s clear that there is a huge amount of untapped writing talent in Western Australia,’ said publisher Georgia Richter, ‘and that’s exemplified in the high standard and high volume of submissions we had to the award.
 It’s very exciting for us to add these two bright new writers and their stories to the Fremantle Press list.’

-Sprigg’s memoir Chewing Porridge follows her experiences working as a physiotherapist in the slums of Ethiopia.
+Sprigg’s memoir Chewing Porridge follows her experiences working as a physiotherapist in Ethiopia.
 She said she couldn’t wait to get started with the editorial team.
 ‘I wrote this manuscript as I wanted to bring to life the stories of the fragility and resilience of the people I worked with, and to give a window into a world that few people get to experience.
 It was a dream come true to be shortlisted for the T.A.G Hungerford Award and beyond my dreams to be offered a publishing contract with Fremantle Press.’

 Alaak’s Father of the Lost Boys is the story of his father, Mecak Ajang Alaak, who led almost 20,000 unaccompanied minors, Yuot included, out of danger during Africa’s longest civil war.
 Alaak described it as ‘an important story that needs to be told’.